-Now, enjoy your recovery!
+And of course, enjoy your recovery!

 Thanks for reading our guide.

-Our admissions team are ready to help.
+Our admissions team are ready to listen to your needs.

-Our medical team can assist you to detox, safely, and comfortably.
+The Abbeycare medical team can help you detox comfortably.

 Our therapy team are available, to help you identify triggers, patterns, and start truly overcoming them.